ibigen/ReporType/readme.md

 # ReportType - RAW VERSION

-ReportType is a flexible bioinformatics tool, created with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), for screening and typing loci in different variants of viruses and bacteria, thus allowing the detection of subspecies of these pathogenic agents.
+ReportType is automatic pipeline, created with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), for screening and typing loci in different variants of viruses and bacteria, thus allowing the detection of subspecies of these pathogenic agents.

-This automatic pipeline uses [Abricate](https://github.com/tseemann/abricate) for genotype detection and other independent software that prepares samples priviously analysed with Illumina, Nanopore and Sanger technologies.
-The other software used are specified in the illustrative scheme.
-ReportType accepts as samples input .fasta, .fastq and .ab1 files, zipped or not, and will also require a database name or database fasta file input.
-There are several databases that you can install with ReportType.
+This flexible and easy-to-use bioinformatics tool, that uses [ABRicate](https://github.com/tseemann/abricate) to analyse raw data from the sequencing technologies Sanger, Illumina and Nanopore, or fasta files with previously processed contigs, and automatically identifies the genotypes present in the samples under analysis, noting subspecies or strains of different viruses and bacteria.
+Other software are used to prepare the raw data to be analsed by ABRicate, those are represented in the illustrative scheme.

+ReportType comes with several databases already built-in, but allows you to create your own database, instructions below.
+You can also change several analysis parameters, as well as modify parameters of each software used.
-The main output consists of a .csv file with the sample name, the genes found, coverage and identity percentage, the database used and the accession.
-It will also produce the detailed Abricate output files and the intermidiate files that are produced by other software (trimmed samples, etc...).
+The final report consists of a document in table format containing the most relevant results for the analysis of the genotypes found, such as sample name, genes found, coverage and percentage of identity, the database used and access.
+You will also be able to access detailed ABRIcate output files and intermediate files that are produced by other software (clipped samples, fasta files, etc...).

 ![alt text](https://github.com/ibigen/loci_screening_typing/blob/main/detect_type_workflow.png)